 - SIM card validity or plan expired or terminated due to non-payment of dues

-- SIM card is damaged by water, fire, dust
+- SIM card is damaged by water, fire, dust, wear and tear

 - No service on a new iPhone may mean your SIM is not activated yet or your carrier plan has been terminated